 Seafood plate dinner at Piyesta Restobar in Robinsons Place General Santos

-Morning visit to the General Santos Fish Port
+Morning visit in General Santos Fish Port

 Tuna Overload at the Tuna Capital of the Philippines